 Just like our full licence customers, you'll have a black box fitted out of sight in your car.
 The box will assess your individual driving style and you'll receive useful feedback via the ingenie app or online.

-Tip: When shopping for annual learner insurance for your own car, it's also a good idea to run the same quote with a full licence, to give you an idea of what it might cost when you pass your test.
+So when you're shopping for annual learner insurance for your own car, it's also a good idea to run the same quote with a full licence, to give you an idea of what it might cost when you pass your test.

 You could save up to 21% on the cost of your insurance by driving well.
 We'll provide feedback on your speed, acceleration, braking and cornering, and tell you how much you're on track to save.